iharvir2000/HarvirsBookStore/HarvirsBookStore/README.txt

-After that in Repository folder i create new class Repository.cs at 2.13pm i copy the data from the file that is already given and paste it in Repository.cs file at 2.16pm Then according to the next step i create 2 more files in repository folder named CategoryRepository and ICategoryRepository at 2.25pm
+After that in Repository folder i create new class Repository.cs at 2.13pm i copy the data from the file that is already given and paste it in Repository.cs file at 2.16pm Then according to the next step i create 2 more files in repository folder named CategoryRepository and ICategoryRepository at 2.25pm i remove 2 lines from the top in the ICategoryRepository.cs and also modify the class of that file at 2.29pm